 WHY THE SUDDEN INCREASE AND WHAT’S BEHIND THE TREND?

-There’s been a wave of celebrities and sports personalities opting for a plant-based diet, including Liam Hemsworth (Actor), Alicia Silverstone (Actor), David Haye (Professional Boxer), Venus and Serena Williams (Professional Tennis Players), Nate Diaz (UFC Fighter), and even Mr Universe 2014 – Barny du Plessis – all promoting the idea of a healthy vegan lifestyle.
+There’s been a wave of celebrities and sports personalities opting for a plant-based diet, including Liam Hemsworth, Lewis Hamilton, Alicia Silverstone, David Haye, Venus and Serena Williams, Nate Diaz, and even Mr Universe 2014 – Barny du Plessis – all promoting the idea of a healthy vegan lifestyle.

 Aside from the celebrity influence, there seem to be three main reasons for consumers seeking vegan options; health, the environment, and concerns around animal welfare.